-with recent light rain, the upper hay meadow exploded with Waxcap mushrooms.
+with recent light rain, the upper hay meadow exploded with waxcap mushrooms.
 492 were counted in a detailed sweep across the part of the meadow contained within the mown path, so it’s likely that over 500 were at that time present within the whole roughly one acre field.

 These would seem to weigh in at about 5 kg, and possibly represent about 500 Kg of below ground biomass of fungus.
-A huge additional carbon sink in a permanent pasture, but also hugely colourful, though in even modest length grass with an underlying mossy base layer typical of our damp upland meadows, one has to look quite closely to spot them all.
+A huge additional carbon sink in a permanent pasture, but also wonderfully colourful, though in even modest length grass with an underlying mossy base layer typical of our damp upland meadows, one has to look quite closely to spot them all.

 After the initial lovely weather a period of sunshine and generally light rain with mild temperatures kept the weather quite benign, and then in the middle of the month a high pressure system built which gave us nearly a week of very warm and sunny weather.

 The Cyclamen hederifolium were in full stride by this time of the month, and the annual big cut back also getting into gear.
 Always a wrench, but necessary in a wet climate garden heavily planted with spring bulbs.